 The folllowing is in the May 20,1993 EPA letter requiring USAF to cleanup the TCE – “Based on the Air Force’s PA/SI information for Shemya, and the HRS score, our review indicates that the Site is eligible for proposal to the XPL.
 Hazardous substances are being released into the environment, and in particular, groundwater levels of trichloroethylene (TCE) may pose an unacceptable risk to base personnel.” ).

-responsible for removal of all HAZARDOUS waste from Shemya.
+They were responsible for removal of all HAZARDOUS waste from Shemya.

 For protection, she was given a paper mask and neoprene gloves.
 There were 32 pallets of freeze damaged paint, and buildings full of hazardous waste, some of it as far back as WWII, but most was Vietnam and forward.